andrewjstryker/nvim/design.md

 Notes:

 * The test pipeline runs the **same** `make sync` target, just with overridden `NVIM_CONFIG_DIR` and `NVIM_CACHE_DIR`.
 Stage is rebuilt with temp paths so m4-rendered files contain the correct roots.
-* Seed plugins are part of the stage, not a separate install-time step.
+* The sync script runs under the host Lua interpreter, not Neovim.
+It uses `toml-edit` (installed during bootstrap) to parse `rocks.toml` and shells out to `luarocks` and `git` for each entry.
 * The `luarocks_config` target writes to `NVIM_CACHE_DIR` (install-time), not `stage/`.
 * Env capture is the only place we use content comparison to avoid spurious timestamp churn.
 Downstream targets use order-only prerequisites on it.
 * `verify` is standalone — run it manually or in CI to check for unexpanded tokens.

 ---